dilangaem/SemiconAI/README.md

 ## Training the model

 The data files must be in the DATA folder.
 You can specify a crystal system in the train.py file, if you want a specific system for your project.
-To train the model, run the following command.  <br />  <br />
+For example, to train the model, run the following command.  <br />  <br />
 python train.py --file_name data_file.csv --sym cubic

 ### Data File Structure